inovex/elements/src/components/ino-icon/readme.md

 The component inherits stylings like the text size of the parent element.
 For custom stylings set css properties on this element.

 **Clickable icon:** Make an icon interactive with the optional attribute `ino-clickable`.
-Clickable icons emit an `inoIconChanged` event that can be listened to.
+Clickable icons emit an `clickEl` event that can be listened to.

 ### Manage icons